smatheww/FoodFolio/Report.md

 Limitation: Database did not contain recipe instructions.
 Some future enhancements might include user authentication, AI-driven personalized nutrition plans and expanded recipe databases to cover more types of cuisine.

+## Contribution Summary
+- Steve focused on the data preprocessing, database management, and initial system setup.
+His work laid the foundational data structures and ensured that the application could handle user data efficiently.
+He established the database schema and optimized data queries, which are crucial for the performance of the application.
+- Katherine led the implementation of the machine learning model, backend API development, and the creation of the front-end interface.
+Her focus was on enhancing user interaction and ensuring data was presented in a meaningful and accessible way.
+She integrated the machine learning model into the backend to provide dynamic recipe recommendations based on user preferences.

+Steve and Katherine utilized GitHub for version control and collaboration, enabling them to work effectively on different components of the project while maintaining a unified codebase.

 ## References
 - https://www.kaggle.com/datasets/thedevastator/healthy-diet-recipes-a-comprehensive-dataset/data?select=All_Diets.csv